sidbdri/LAB-AID/README.md

 ### Installation via ShinyApps.io
 You can use the [shinyapps.io](https://www.shinyapps.io/) hosting service to deploy the LAB-AID application.
 You will need to create a [shinyapps.io](https://www.shinyapps.io/) account and to configure your local RStudio client.
 Please follow the the instructions in [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy applications.

-## Configuration
-LAB-AID is configured through the config.json file.
-The file has the following structure:

-- Title - application title.
-- About - application and/or data set description.
-- Data sets - entries for each data set (an entry is required for every data set used).
-  - Name - name of the data set.
-  - Path - path to the data set .xlsx or .csv file.
-  - nFactors - number of experimental factors.
-  - Description - descripton of the data set.

-Data sets can be added and/or removed via the **Configuration** tab within the application.
-When adding new data sets, it is necessary to fill in the 'Dataset name' and 'Number of factors' fields; the optional 'Description' field provides text to appear on LAB-AID's **About** tab.

-Alternatively, the config.json file can be edited manually, but the JSON structure must be adhered to.
-Please refer to the [JSON](https://www.json.org/) documentation.

-## Input file structure
-Input files can be Excel spreadsheets (.xls or .xlsx) or comma-separated value (.csv) files.
-Tables have to be in long format, with experimental factor columns first, followed by columns containing measured variables.

 ## Required R packages
 - [shiny](https://cran.r-project.org/web/packages/shiny/index.html)
 - [shinyjs](https://cran.r-project.org/web/packages/shinyjs/index.html)